-As discussed below, Ethos offers to its clients (individuals, high net worth individuals, state or municipal entities, trusts, estates, and charitable organizations, etc.) investment advisory services, and, to the extent specifically requested by a client, financial planning, and related consulting services.
+As discussed below, Ethos offers to its clients (individuals, high net worth individuals, state or municipal entities, trusts, estates, and charitable organizations, etc.) investment advisory services, and, to the extent specifically requested by a client, financial planning, estate planning, insurance and related consulting services.
 In addition, Ethos also provides services to other investment advisers in the form of sub-advisory and consulting.
+Ethos offers its services through several independently owned offices located across the United States.